By: Marilyn L. Davis

 Within two minutes, I quietly said, “What do you want me to do”?
 I chose treatment and went that night.

 Treatment Works: Then and Now

 I would encourage anyone struggling with addiction to ask about the many methods, philosophies, and models for treatment today.
 Thirty-three years ago, there were only limited options when I went to treatment.

 My medical problems from my Xanax use and daily alcohol consumption meant that I needed a three-week detox, followed by three extra weeks in intense treatment.
 I realize that without a safe, locked facility and caring, nurturing counselors, I would have relapsed and never achieved all that I have.

-To date, tulip recovery has spread from Georgia to Alabama, up to Indiana, over to Montana, and out to California, where graduates of the house now live.
+There is another interesting aspect of tulips.
+They reproduce other bulbs.
+The tulips bloomed in the yard, and the women blossomed at North House.
+To date, “tulip recovery’ has spread from Georgia to Alabama, up to Indiana and Michigan, over to Montana, and down to California, where graduates of North House now live.

 Continuing to Spread the Word

-Writing, and recovery heals the heart
+Writing and recovery heals the heart

 Consider a guest post; when you’re ready to spread the word that ‘recovery works.

 Marilyn is a Certified Addiction Recovery Empowerment Specialist who opened and ran an award-winning residential facility from 1990-2011 called North House.